+\myfigure{ResultsTexture}{Results across the test set for the \app{Texture} application.
+Every result is conditioned on a random process, so not meant to be compared pixel-by-pixel.
+We report inference time to the respective result.}

-\myparagraph{Results} Our \method{Meta}-method achieves high fidelity reproduction results across all BRDFs in the MERL-database, as quantified in \refTab{Results}.
+\mysubsubsection{BRDFs}{} Our \method{Meta}-method achieves high fidelity reproduction results across all BRDFs in the MERL-database, as quantified in \refTab{Results}.
 When rendered under Paul Debevec's St.~Peter's Basilica illumination, \method{Meta} achieves \ac{SSIM} values of $\geq 0.95$ on $99\%$ of all materials.
-For a visual comparison of the reproduction results of the different approaches, cf. \refFig{Results}: Our method picks up fine nuances in the \ac{BRDF} correctly, and we consistently show large improvements over \method{General}.
-In some cases, \method{Meta} even outperform methods \method{Finetune} and \method{Overfit}, which both have a gradient descent budget several orders of magnitudes larger than our method.
-This is also reflected in \refFig{Lossplots}, where we plot the convergence behaviour of the different approaches over the duration of the model-training: \method{Overfit} evidently achieves the lowest training error, closely followed by \method{Finetune}.
-Our \method{Meta}-method manages to achieve similar performance in only $\innerloopsteps=10$ steps.
-Moreover, our method provides the highest performance gain when weighted against the increase in runtime and scores an \ac{ERR} of only 2.1.
+For a visual comparison of the reproduction results of the different approaches, cf. \refFig{ResultsBRDF}: Our method picks up fine nuances in the \ac{BRDF} correctly, and we consistently show large improvements over \method{General}.
+In some cases, \method{Meta} even outperform methods \method{Finetune} and \method{Overfit}, which both have a time budget several orders of magnitudes larger than our method.

-\method{Meta} will converge to a loss difference of less than 1\,\% relative to \method{Overfit} in only 65 additional training steps (5 seconds).
-Related, \method{General} will not improve from further training and has been trained to saturation already.

-\myparagraph{Sample efficiency} Note that, as a we are using a small number of steps with a small batch size, our method sees much fewer data than all competitors: during inference, we sample a batch with 512 samples for each inner-loop step, which leads to a total of 5120 samples ($<0.5\%$) processed by our method, while the competitors have access to all $1.46\times10^6$ measurements of the MERL \ac{BRDF}.